abu-tahir-sk/asynchronous-js-ES6-projects-/README.md

 # - Peddy

- A project animals.learn ES6 JavaScript.
+ A project animals related.learn ES6 JavaScript.this project is about animals.The aim of this project is gain a brief knowledge about JavaScript.Especially about the ES6 of JavaScript.and  related to loading API.